qiwi/qorsproxy/README.md

 At the top level config describes `server`, `log` and proxy `rules` sections.

 #### `rules` is the main one
-It declares allowed connections and its side-effects like `mutations`, `interceptions`, `customAuthorization` and etc.
+It declares allowed connections and their side-effects like `mutations`, `interceptions`, `customAuthorization` and etc.
+Each rule has a name as key of map and value.
+Qorsproxy applies [the first matched](./src/main/js/servlet/corsproxy/rules.js) rule to the request, therefore declaration order matters.
 ```json
 {
   "rules": {